 - Although there are more male crash deaths, women are more likely to be injured in a vehicle accident that is similar in impact.

 More Car Accident Safety Tests Have Excluded Women In The Past

 One reason women continue to be more severely injured in accidents may be because, for a long time, crash tests did not test for the possible injuries a woman could sustain.

-Data from the Fatality Analysis Reporting System reveals that, among the adult population, female drivers are 17% more likely than males to be killed in a car crash.
+Data from the Fatality Analysis Reporting System reveals that, among the adult population, 17% more car accidents involve female driver fatalities than male deaths.

-A female test dummy began to be used in vehicle safety tests, but it only represented the smallest 5% of women, weighing 108 lbs and used primarily as a passenger.
+A female test dummy began to be used in more car accident safety tests, but it only represented 5% of women weighing 108 lbs and mainly used as a passenger.

 Ways That Men And Women Drivers Can Stay Safe

 Driving is an activity that requires the full attention of the driver and sound decision-making.
 There is no room for reckless driving habits like the ones mentioned above.